- Mailing Address:

 George Urdang Chair in the History of Pharmacy Director of Graduate Studies, Health Services Research in Pharmacy Graduate Program

-He currently teaches within the School of Pharmacy but his courses are humanities-based and open to students across campus.
+He teaches within the School of Pharmacy but his courses are humanities-based and open to students across campus.
+His courses help form part of the Psychoactive Pharmaceutical Investigation (PPI) masters curriculum, and he also provides content for the PharmD curriculum.

 - PHM 401 History of Pharmacy